Lisa A. Pierson, DVM

 condone the feeding of a water-depleted

-diet to cats if they had to experience
+diet to cats if they had a cork inserted

 urethra becomes obstructed.
 After

 occurs when cats are fed dry foods I

 would bet that their love affair with dry